|

 and I began searching for answers.

-The old writing bug bit me again.
+The old writing bug bit me.
 To understand something,

 in Mogadishu.
 It was my way of coming to terms with